Napsbury Park: Redevelopment

 After the closure of the hospital, Crest Nicholson acquired the site and built the current residential development around the existing wood and parkland areas.
 Now consisting of approximately 500 residences spread over newly built detached, terraced and townhouses also apartments converted from the original buildings.
 Features include multi-use tennis courts, cricket and sports pitches, a sports pavilion building and footpaths throughout the extensive woodland.

-There is currently planning permission for the first commercial and retail units on the site, which will build upon the settlement's village status.
+There is currently planning permission for the first commercial and retail units on the site, which will, it is claimed, build upon the settlement's village status.